Sandy mother sentenced for 2019 homicide of 6-year-old son | Gephardt Daily

 “We applaud the judge who delivered the consecutive sentences through tear-filled eyes and said he would personally write the Utah Board of Pardons and Parole saying Ms. Flores-Rosales should never get out of prison.”

 Gill also thanked lead prosecutors Melanie Serassio, Richard Pehrson, Andres Gonzalez, and their support staff.
-Her also thanks Sandy Police and “specifically Detective Cori Biggs who went back over 20 times for follow-up requested from our prosecutors.”
+He also thanks Sandy Police and “specifically Detective Cori Biggs who went back over 20 times for follow-up requested from our prosecutors.”